Affect vs. Effect: What’s The Difference?

 Exceptions to the Rule

-What we’ve discussed so far are the common uses that you’re mostly like to see.
+What we’ve discussed so far are the common uses that you’re most like to see.
 However, both words have additional meanings that create exceptions.

 Keeping Affect and Effect Straight